 Even if regulatory approval is obtained, subsequent safety, efficacy, quality or other issues can result in a product approval being suspended or withdrawn.
-Other than the submission of our NDA for Apadaz to the FDA, we have not yet submitted comparable applications to other regulatory authorities.
+Other than the submission of our NDA for Apadaz to the FDA, as to which the FDA issued a CRL in June 2016, we have not yet submitted comparable applications to other regulatory authorities.
 If our development efforts for our product candidates, including regulatory approval, are not successful for their planned indications or are delayed, or if adequate demand for our product candidates that are approved for marketing, if any, is not generated, our business will be harmed.